Non-Domestic Rating (Nursery Grounds) Act 2018

 Overview

 This bill amends the Local Government Finance Act 1988 to exempt buildings used as nursery grounds from non-domestic rates (business rates) in England and Wales.
-This exemption is backdated to 2015 for England and 2017 for Wales.
+This exemption applies retrospectively to certain years.

 Description